open-amt-cloud-toolkit/mps/docs/Tutorials/addVault.md

-## Create Vault Storage

-<span style="color:yellow"> **BW Comment**: Do we walk through a local or a cloud vault deployment?</span>

-**Comment:** This example seemes to have a Kubernetes dependency; OK to position here?
-Also, add intro paragraph.
-I rewrote this slightly to be non-Windows specific.

 ### Install Vault

 1. Create a folder in a directory of your choice, and browse to it using a Command Prompt or terminal window (as Administrator, if on Windows).